mrprince88/File-IO-in-Java/Readme.md

 # File IO in Java

-This is a specimen template to used in competitive progrmming contest
+This is a template to be used in competitive progrmming contest for file i/o.